chriswtodd/MicroOptimisations/MicroOptimisations/Referencing/README.md

-This is largely because the stack is for short term items in memory, for the scope of methods etc. The heap however stores objects and using the `new` keyword in C# dynamically assigns memory on the stack (malloc c, new c++, it goes on).
+This is largely because the stack is for short term items in memory, for the scope of methods etc. The heap however stores objects and using the `new` keyword in C# dynamically assigns memory on the heap (malloc c, new c++, it goes on).

-Storing references on the stack to items on the heap prevents a lookup from the heap (thats random or 'disorganised') and therefore increases the speed at which we can perform operations, in a method for example.
+Storing references on the stack to items on the heap (e.g. with `ref`) prevents a lookup from the heap (thats random or 'disorganised') and therefore increases the speed at which we can perform operations.
+This is demonstrated by the last example `ClassReferencerWithParameterResult`.

 ## Results